 Sinem Erkas is a graphic illustrator and art director with an appetite for experimentation and a good sense of fun.
 Sinem’s first illustrated book The Girl Guide has been published in 18+ languages and she is currently working on a series of illustrated biographies Work It, Girl.
 Her practice ranges from digital artworks to 3D photo-illustrations and her favourite projects involve creating playful and bold imagery that make you look twice.
 Based in London, she graduated from CSM in 2008 and has since acquired numerous design awards and clients that include Profile Books, Elle Decoration, Hachette Publishers, Google, SHOWstudio and Warp Records amongst many others.

 You can also follow the Work it, Girl series on Instagram!

-I am very grateful to the publisher for providing me with advanced copies of the books.
-This spotlight feature contains my honest opinion.
+I am very grateful to the publisher for providing me with complimentary copies of these books.
+This voluntary spotlight feature contains my honest opinion.